John J. Younkin (1787-1839) was born on Feb. 6, 1787, near Lovettsville, Loudoun County, VA, the son of Jacob and Hannah (Nicola) Younkin.

 John J. and his mother and siblings thus migrated to Western Pennsylvania, putting down permanent roots near the village of Kingwood in Turkeyfoot Township, Somerset County.

-John J. and Polly had 11 children: Jacob J. "Dorcas" Younkin, Nancy Johnson, Susan Younkin, Hannah Smith, John Harrison Younkin, Mary Ann Phillippi, Catherine "Katie" Lichliter, Rev. Harmon ("Herman") Younkin, Elizabeth "Betsy" Hare, Jonas H. Younkin and Joel Younkin.
+John J. and Polly together produced a brood of 11 children: Jacob J. "Dorcas" Younkin, Nancy Johnson, Susan Younkin, Hannah Smith, John Harrison Youngkin, Mary Ann Phillippi, Catherine "Katie" Lichliter, Rev. Harmon ("Herman") Younkin, Elizabeth "Betsy" Hare, Jonas H. Younkin and Joel Younkin.
 The number of their grandchildren was at least 53.

 The children's names and dates of birth and death are recorded in a family Bible kept by their son Harmon, who in turn gave it to his son John F. Younkin who passed it on to a cousin, Colwell Seveno Younkin.
 [View the original handwritten list.]